sunetos/surviving-blood-cancer/manuscript/narcotics.md

 [^nsaids](http://en.wikipedia.org/wiki/Non-steroidal_anti-inflammatory_drug)
 [^tylenol](http://en.wikipedia.org/wiki/Paracetamol)

-### Opiates (narcotics)
+### Opioids (narcotics)

 Cancer treatment is rough, and you will almost certainly end up needing pain relief.
-Since tylenol and NSAIDs are disqualified, you will end up getting to know your opiate friends.
+Since tylenol and NSAIDs are disqualified, you will end up getting to know your opioid friends.
 If you are experienced with chronic pain, this section may not help you much; you can strategize with your doctor.
-If you are inexperienced with opiates (if you're not sure, this is you), knowing what to expect can make your life far better.
+If you are inexperienced with opioids (if you're not sure, this is you), knowing what to expect can make your life far better.

 Good doctors will know how essential pain management is for cancer patients,